 Furthermore, the values modulating the sentiment of sentences with ‘men’ and ‘dog’ (but), the values modulating the sentiment of sentences with exclamation marks, and the value for modulating the sentiment of words written in all capital letters are the same as the English SA-program VADER uses.
 They might not be generalizable to the Danish language and culture.

-An expansion of the Emma validation set, both the number of sentences and the number of raters for each sentence, would increase the accuracy of the validation.
+As mentioned, an expansion of the Emma validation set, both the number of sentences and the number of raters for each sentence, would increase the accuracy of the validation.
 An easy way of doing this would be to translate the English validation SST-2, as it is already rated and has been used before – this requires reflections on whether the sentiment scores are preserved through the translation, and whether this loss of accuracy is worth the saved resources.
 This would also enable more accurate comparison to the English SA tool benchmarks.
 The sentences would need ratings on the other three dimensions of the HSES model of Emma.

 Besides containing 352 sentences rated for valence, Emma also contains the ratings of these sentences in the three other dimensions: Intensity, controllability, and utility.
 These four dimensions can be used to distinguish 16 discrete emotions (Trnka et al., 2016).
 With an expansion of Emma, the validation set can be used to create a tool for multidimensional sentiment analysis by using it as a training set for NNs that will be able to detect and distinguish these 16 emotions in written language.